National Institute of Technology, Puducherry: Campus

+The campus spans around 388 acres (1.570km2) of lush green land in the suburban villages of Poovam and Thiruvettakudy of the city of Karaikal in the Union territory of Puducherry.
+The main entrance is located on the Southern end of the campus at Thiruvettakudy, around 3 km towards east from National Highway 32 (East Coast Road).
+There is an other entrance located at Poovam in the western end of the campus.
+The Institute is located about 135 km from Puducherry, 162 km from Tiruchirappalli and 300 km from Chennai.

+The campus consists of an Administrative Block, Science Block, Guest House, Cafeteria, Central Library, Director and Staff Residence Complex, three Student Hostels and a Composite Engineering Complex called PENTAGON with five separate buildings for each of the engineering departments.

+The institute also has Sports complex with Football Ground, Basketball Ground, Cricket Ground, Badminton court, Beach Volleyball Ground, Kho-Kho court, Kabaddi court, Gymnasium, Athletic Field and an Indoor Sports Square for Chess, Carrom and Table Tennis.

+Other amenities on campus includes an on-campus State Bank of India branch and its ATM, Medical Centre with a pharmacy and a stationeries and provision store.
+The entire Institute and Hostels are all equipped with Internet via Wi-Fi and Ethernet.

 Academics

 Admission

-Admission to the Undergraduate programs (BTech) is highly competitive and is based on the rank secured by the candidates in the Joint Entrance Examination (Main) conducted by National Testing Agency (NTA).
+Admission to the Undergraduate programs (B.Tech) is highly competitive and is based on the rank secured by the candidates in the Joint Entrance Examination (Main) conducted by National Testing Agency (NTA).
 Candidates must also secure at least 75% marks in the 12th class examination, or be in the top 20 percentile in the 12th class examination conducted by the respective Central/State Boards.
 For Scheduled Castes/Scheduled Tribes students, the qualifying marks would be 65% in the 12th class examination.
 The examination is considered to be one of the toughest examinations in the world.

 In total number of seats available 50% of seats are reserved for the candidates having residence/native (home state) at Puducherry (includes Puducherry, Karaikal, Mahe, Yanam) and Andaman and Nicobar Islands.
 The remaining 50% seats are filled on All India quota basis.
 Joint Seat Allocation Authority(JoSSA) handles UG admission process.

-Admission to Postgraduate programs (MTech) is done based on the rank secured by the candidate in Graduate Aptitude Test in Engineering (GATE) conducted jointly by the Indian Institute of Science and seven Indian Institutes of Technologies at Roorkee, Delhi, Guwahati, Kanpur, Kharagpur, Chennai (Madras) and Mumbai (Bombay) on behalf of the National Coordination Board – GATE, Department of Higher Education, Ministry of Education (MoE), Government of India.
+Admission to Postgraduate programs (M.Tech) is done based on the rank secured by the candidate in Graduate Aptitude Test in Engineering (GATE) conducted jointly by the Indian Institute of Science and seven Indian Institutes of Technologies at Roorkee, Delhi, Guwahati, Kanpur, Kharagpur, Chennai (Madras) and Mumbai (Bombay) on behalf of the National Coordination Board – GATE, Department of Higher Education, Ministry of Education (MoE), Government of India.
 PG admission is made through the Centralized Counselling for MTech (CCMT).